-MSP/CVED -
+MSP/CVED:

-Since all troopers and inspectors are cross-trained to perform MCSAP, Size and Weight, and other duties, the Motor Carrie Division has implemented the use of a computer application (Form 24-1) that records the hours worked by personnel as either MCSAP or Non-MCSAP.
-In the most recent twelve-month period (Jul 1, 2016 - Jun 30, 2017) CVED personnel reported 68% of their hours as performing MCSAP duties.
+Since all troopers and inspectors are cross-trained to perform MCSAP, Size and Weight, and other duties, the Motor Carrier Division has implemented the use of a computer application (Form 24-1) that records the hours worked by personnel as either MCSAP or Non-MCSAP.
+In the most recent twelve-month period (Jul 1, 2017 - Jun 30, 2018) CVED personnel reported 68% of their hours as performing MCSAP duties (114,583 MCSAP hours out of 168,283 total hours).
 SHA/MDOT will fund the large majority of MSP salary & fringe well beyond the amount granted to Maryland.